 After the custom envelope template has been created and saved (see below), simply open or create a letter.
 Then, when the recipient's address has been entered in the body of the letter, either (1) play the macro, or (2) select the recipient's address with your mouse or keyboard and then play the macro.

 The latter method — selecting the address fiirst — sometimes works better when other items can interfere with the macro's ability to locate the actual address.
 In fact, if you use a WordPerfect table to contain the address you must select the address in that table cell before playing the macro, otherwise the macro will not see it.

 Selecting the address is also slightly faster than the first method, since then there is no need to search the entire page.
 [See the redlined User Modification Area in the macro for an optional setting that will display a brief Please Wait message, which might help users on older, slower computers.
 However, this should not be a problem with modern computers.]

 Tip: If you play the macro in a new, blank document, it will create an envelope ready for you to type (or paste) the recipient's address.
 This can be handy to create one envelope or perhaps several solitary custom envelopes, without having to open or create a letter.

-Important: The macro will paste the address on the bottom of the custom envelope—the location you would typically get to with your keyboard using Ctrl+End (or Home,Home,DownArrow with the DOS keyboard).
+Important: The macro will paste the address on the lower part of the custom envelope after all other material — the location you would typically get to with your keyboard using Ctrl+End (or Home,Home,DownArrow with the DOS keyboard).
 So be sure to set up your custom envelope so that the cursor lands at that end-of-document location when you navigate there with your keyboard.
 The macro will use the same navigation method.

 ☼ What is a "mailing address" to the WordPerfect program?